cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

       $ cd cdap-sdk-2.5.0
       $ ./bin/cdap.sh start

-  + Once CDAP starts, it will instruct you to connect to the Console with a web browser at http://host_ip:9999, replacing *host_ip* with the IP address you obtained earlier.
+  + Once CDAP starts, it will instruct you to connect to the CDAP Console with a web browser at http://host-ip:9999, replacing *host-ip* with the IP address you obtained earlier.

   + Start a browser and enter the address to access the CDAP Console.
   + It is recommended that you have our usually-recommended software and tools already installed